Coco Chanel: The Convent Couturie

 But Gabrielle was not ready to settle quietly into the life expected of her.
 Driven by curiosity and ambition, she moved through boarding houses and found work performing in cafés and smoky little music halls, where she sang light comic songs such as Qui qu’a vu Coco? and Ko Ko Ri Ko.
 She performed often enough that audiences began calling her by the nickname that would follow her forever: Coco.

-She was never the greatest singer, but she learned something more valuable than applause: attention.
-Men noticed her, society watched her, and Coco watched right back, studying how people with wealth and power carried themselves, dressed, and moved through the world.
+While Coco was never the greatest singer, she learned something more valuable than applause: attention.
+Men noticed her, society watched her, and she watched right back, studying how people with wealth and power carried themselves, dressed, and moved through the world.

 Then came wealthy cavalry officer Étienne Balsan, who introduced her to a world of estates, horses, and luxury, giving her a front-row seat to elite society.
 Yet Coco had little interest in the heavily corseted, ornamented styles fashionable at the time.
-She preferred simple riding clothes and clean hats while others were buried in feathers, lace, and fuss.
-Women noticed her ease and confidence.
+She tailored her own simple riding clothes and clean hats while others were buried in feathers, lace, and fuss.

 Arthur "Boy" Capel with Gabrielle "Coco" Chanel in 1908 sourced from Research Gate